Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 #### Retrieve OAuth access tokens

-To retrieve an OAuth access token, you'll first need to create your application as described in the previous step.
+To retrieve an OAuth access token, you first need to create your application as described in the previous step.

 You can then use any OAuth2 client library to implement the OAuth2 Authorize Code Flow with Refresh Token.
-One sample application for your reference is available at [https://www.ory.sh/docs/hydra/5min-tutorial](https://www.ory.sh/docs/hydra/5min-tutorial).
+One sample application for your reference is available [in this tutorial](https://www.ory.sh/docs/hydra/5min-tutorial).

 #### OAuth2 access token usage in Taxonomy API

-OAuth2 access tokens should be provided along with GraphQL requests as part of the `Authorization` header with no schema, for example:
+Include an OAuth2 access token with your GraphQL requests as part of the `Authorization` header with no schema.
+For example:

 ```bash
 POST https://data-api.amplitude.com/graphql HTTP/1.1